 Reacting to major news in the stock market is easy.
 This is where most of us begin making emotional investment decisions.
 The news causes us to react both positively and negatively, and it directly correlates to our investment decisions.

 Data shows that from 1997 to 2016, the average U.S. investor performed about 70% worse than the rate of return on the S&P 500.
 This data says that the average investor gained about 2.3% in annualized returns, versus the 7.7% annualized return of the S&P 500.
 Now, there are a lot of factors at play here, but this gap is significant.
 This would lead us to believe that the average U.S. investor, who is controlling his or her investments, is making decisions that cause him or her to perform worse than an index.
-Meaning, if that same investor had just stuck that money in a fund that mirrors the S&P 500, they’d have improved their gains by over 70%.
+Meaning, that if that same investor had just stuck that money in a fund that mirrors the S&P 500, they’d have improved their gains by over 70%.

 So why is there a big gap?

 Again, many factors come into play here, but one major factor is the judgment of the investor.
-When we react to news, we tend to make uninformed and uneducated investment decisions, which lead to financial losses over time.
+When we react to the news, we tend to make uninformed and uneducated investment decisions, which lead to financial losses over time.
 An index isn’t making any decisions–it simply follows a set number of stocks.
 An index fund is the same, it mirrors a certain index and doesn’t have the risk of making emotionally-charged decisions.

 No, this doesn’t mean you should put everything you have in index funds.
 It means you should avoid reacting to the news you see about the market or specific stocks/funds you own.
 Instead, use this news as part of a bigger decision.
 Use it as one minor data point in a plethora of other data points around an investment decision.